Patel-Suchi/Library-DBMS/README.txt

 building or room) or digitally (virtually) or even both.
 The aim of this database management system is to provide a user-friendly environment so that customer or library staff can easily perform the tasks/operations in an efficient manner.

-As a brief overview, our database application allows users to store the book details and the customer details.
+Our database application allows users to store the book details and the customer details.
 Users can interact with the database in the following ways: they can contribute to the database (e.g. search the book/submit a new book information - this would require an appropriate ISBN, Title, Category, Author, Publisher, Status of the book) etc, they can issue the